klaaspieter/annemame/src/blog/dynamic-bundle-identifiers-in-xcode-using-xcconfig-for-different-configurations.md

 ---
-title: "Dynamic Bundle Identifiers in Xcode: Using xcconfig for Different Configurations"
+title: "Dynamic bundle identifiers in Xcode: Using xcconfig for different configurations"
 ---

 Generally in Xcode you have two configurations: Debug and Release.
 It's often a good idea to have a different bundle identifier for each configuration so that your debug builds don't replace the release builds on your device.